Daniel A. Gilbert: 1950 sheriff election

 During Gilbert's testimony at Estes Kefauver's committee in 1950, he estimated his own net worth at $360,000, claiming that it was due to investment tips from friends and sports and election gambling.
 He admitted during the hearing that his gambling activities were not legal stating "Well, no. No, it is not legal.
 No." when asked by Rudolph Halley.
 Journalist Ray Brennan was able to gain access to the confidential transcripts of the committee hearing after posing as an office manager.
 A story on Gilbert's testimony was published by the Chicago Sun-Times on November 2.

 A July 1941 sheet showing $24,480 in bribery payouts by the gambling syndicate managed by Jake Guzik, Murray Humphreys, Nitti, and Edward David Vogel listed $4,000 going to an individual named "Tub".
 Gilbert's political opponents attacked him, citing the closeness of Tub and his nickname Tubbo.
 Babb also attacked him for the 1,038 unsolved murders in Cook County.

 Gilbert's defeat was alleged to have caused other Democratic candidates to have lost due to voters using straight ballot tickets.
 Lucas lost reelection in the concurrent U.S. Senate election and the Republicans gained control of the Sanitary District.
 Arvey stated that Gilbert's defeat had affected other Democratic candidates and retired as chair of the Cook County Democratic Party.
 This was the only time that Gilbert ran for elected office.

 Later life

 Gilbert resigned as chief investigator a day after losing the sheriff election and retired from the police department a few days later.
 He received a job as security chief at Arlington Park, which was owned by Democratic-aligned businessman Benjamin F. Lindheimer.
 His brother, Maurice Gilbert, held the same position since 1948, while on leave from the Chicago Police Department due to bad health and business reasons.

 Gilbert was injured on February 9, 1960, after a tree fell on his golf cart while he was golfing in Palm Springs, California.
-He suffered a heart attack in July 1963, was hospitalized at Wesley Memorial Hospital in July 1964, and his wife was made conservator of his estate in November.
+He suffered a heart attack in July 1963 and was hospitalized at Wesley Memorial Hospital in July 1964.
+His wife was made conservator of his estate in November.
 He died on July 31, 1970, at Wesley Memorial Hospital.
 His funeral was attended by Arvey, Richard J. Daley, and Joseph D. Keenan.